Clastify logo

 5. Draw continuation bonds through the brackets.

-6. Add n outside the bracket if representing the polymer.
+6. Add nn outside the bracket if representing the polymer.

-To go backwards from polymer to monomer, reverse the process: take the two-carbon repeating unit, remove the bracket continuation bonds, and put a C=C double bond between the two backbone carbons.
+To go backwards from polymer to monomer, reverse the steps: take the two-carbon repeating unit, remove the bracket continuation bonds, and put a C=CC=C double bond between the two backbone carbons.

 Image